komora-io/marble/README.md

   `write_batch` creates at least one new file and fsyncs multiple times, so you should batch calls appropriately.
-Once the log or write cache has reached an appropriate size, you can have a background thread write a corresponding batch of pages to its storage, and once write_batch returns, the corresponding log segments and write cache can be deleted, as the pages will be available via `Marble::read`.
+Once the log or write cache has reached an appropriate size, you can have a background thread write a corresponding batch of objects to its storage, and once write_batch returns, the corresponding log segments and write cache can be deleted, as the objects will be available via `Marble::read`.
 * an appropriate read cache. `Marble::read` always reads directly from disk.
 * for maximum SSD friendliness, your own log should be configurable to be